osg-htc/networking/docs/perfsonar/installation.md

     Until your host is added (on http://meshconfig.grid.iu.edu ) to one or more meshes by a mesh-config administrator, the automesh configuration above won't be returning any tests (See registration information above).

 * We **recommend** configuring perfSONAR in **dual-stack mode** (both IPv4 and IPv6).
 In case your site has IPv6 support, the only necessary step is to get both A and AAAA records for your perfSONAR DNS names (as well as ensuring the reverse DNS is in place).
-* Adding *communities* is optional, but we recommend putting in WLCG as well as your VO: `ATLAS`, `CMS`, etc. This just helps others from the community lookup your instances in the lookup service.
+* Adding *communities* is optional, but if you do, we recommend putting in WLCG as well as your VO: `ATLAS`, `CMS`, etc. This just helps others from the community lookup your instances in the public lookup service.
 As noted in the documentation you can select from already registered communities as appropriate.
 * Please check that both **local and campus firewall** has the necessary [port openings](#security-considerations).
 Local iptables are configured automatically, but there are ways how to tune the existing set, please see the official [firewall](http://docs.perfsonar.net/manage_security.html#adding-your-own-firewall-rules) guide for details.
 * Once installation is finished, please **reboot** the node.